 This section generally describes the proposed drainage components of The Windsor-Essex Parkway including watercourses/drains adjacent to and crossing the corridor as well as the proposed stormwater management plan.
-Illustration of the proposed drainage system is presented within the concept design plates in Appendix A of this document, and additional details of the proposed drainage system and assessment methodology are included in the Draft Practical Alternatives Evaluation Assessment Report - Stormwater Management Plan (refer to List of Supporting Documents).
-Additional information pertaining to proposed drainage and fisheries impacts as well as potential mitigation measures are presented in Section 10.4.5.
+Illustration of the proposed drainage system is presented within the concept design plates in Appendix A of this document, and additional details of the proposed drainage system and assessment methodology are included in the Draft Practical Alternatives Evaluation Assessment Report - Stormwater Management Plan.
+Additional information pertaining to proposed drainage and fisheries impacts as well as potential mitigation measures are presented in Sections 10.4.5 and 10.4.9.